albjerto/moon-landing/README.md

 ```
 python3 moon-landing.py -t --model dqn
 ```
-If the agent solves the environment, the weights that achieved the highest 100-episodes mean will be saved as a `.pth` file in the `./solved` folder, with the name of the model and
+If the agent solves the environment, the weights that achieved the highest 100-episodes mean will be saved as a `.pth` file in the `./solved` folder, with the name of the model and a timestamp with the format `YYYYmmdd_HHMM`.
 Then, to test it, run
 ```
-python3 moon-landing --model dqn -f ./path/to/file
+python3 moon-landing.py --model dqn -f ./path/to/file
 ```
 In the folder `./solved` there are the weight files of some pre-trained agents.